Rand404/solid-octo-eureka/Constitution.md

 **I**.
 By decree of this constitution, it is therefore established that a government of the people shall exist, which is to be organised in a Parliamentary system.\
 **II**.
-The Majority Time Vote is to be utilised at the Cabinet level, and as such may be implemented by relevant government officials whenever necessary.
-It will involve a 48 hour voting period during which time individuals will submit their vote regarding a proposal.
-At the end of the period, plurality will dictate the outcome of the vote (most number of votes wins, regardless of majority).\
-**III**.
-The Shortened Time Vote is to be utilised at the Cabinet level, and as such may be implemented by relevant government officials whenever necessary.
-It will involve a 24 hour voting period during which time individuals will submit their vote regarding a proposal.
-At the end of the period, plurality will dictate the outcome of the vote.\
-**IV**.
 The Executive Veto is to be given to the Chancellor.
 An unsatisfactory bill may be vetoed directly by this individual.
 However, should the Cabinet arrive at a clear supermajority vote of 4/5, then the veto shall be overruled.
 This overruled veto cannot be reinstated under any circumstances.\
-**V**.
+**III**.
 The Referendum is a public vote for all registered citizens to be able to partake in.
 Referenda shall have a simple two options of yes and no, be open for a minimum of 5 days, and may only be called for by a group of 5 citizens, a Cabinet supermajority, or the Chancellor.
 If the referendum passes with approval ratings above 60%, then the decision must be carried out.
-If the referendum is between 50-60%, the Cabinet will be called for a Majority Time Vote where the decision may be vetoed by the Chancellor.
+If the referendum is between 50-60%, the Cabinet will be called for a vote where the decision may be vetoed by the Chancellor.

 ## Article 3 - The Confederate Parliament